-The Noosa Classic is well under 100 days away!
+The Noosa Classic is under 10 weeks away!
 Yes, the large-scale cycling event will be around the corner and you’ll be making your way to Noosa before you know it!

 While the cooler weather may not be the most appealing time the year to be fine tuning for an event, here are five tips to have you best prepared for the Noosa Classic.

 1: Have A Professional Check Your Bike Fit

 Periodically it is well worth ensuring you’re getting optimum performance from your bike.
 Over the final two months of Noosa Classic training – and for the event itself – we want you to be as comfortable and efficient as possible.
 It’s important to get your bike fit sorted as soon as possible – a visit to your trusted local bike shop or a bike fit professional will certainly help.

 2: Service Time At The LBS

 When was your bike was last serviced?
 And we don’t mean running some tube over the chain (as I’ve quickly done too many times in a row).
 Mechanical problems can creep up slowly and do have a habit of occurring at the worst possible time.
 Bike servicing is a small investment in ensuring optimum performance, peace of mind and longevity of your beloved bike.
 Did you know there could be ten wasted watts or more through your drivetrain alone!

 With just two months to go now’s the time to beat the rush, book your machine into your local bike shop, and have it serviced in time for the Noosa Classic.

 Put together a training plan to work out the amount of preparation you need to do for your chosen distance.
 You still have time to gradually increase ride and training distance each Saturday or Sunday in the lead up to the event.